Haley lays out case for US to leave Iran deal

 The deal, reached in July 2015 and implemented in January 2016, essentially eased nuclear related sanctions in exchange for curbs on Iran's nuclear program, some of which expire after a few years.
 Congress passed a separate law requiring the president to certify every 90 days that Iran is in fact complying with the deal, something Trump has done twice now.

+She cited Iran's support for terrorism, proxy wars and malign actors, its weapons-smuggling and human rights violations -- subject to other US and international sanctions -- as reasons to pull back from the agreement.

+"Everyone hoped the deal would make the Iranian government good people," Haley said, "but no one looked at the history of Iran, no one looked at all the past aggressions they have shown."

 When limits on Iran's uranium enrichment or centrifuge production expire, Iran may be able to send a nuclear warhead to the US, as North Korea can now, Haley said.
-"What if we just gave them 10 years, and all the money they wanted to do what they want to prepare for, when that tenth year hits and they start nuclear war?"
+"What if we just gave them 10 years, and all the money they wanted to do what they want to prepare for, when that 10th year hits and they start nuclear war?"
 Haley said.

-Haley was careful to add that if Trump does not certify that Iran is complying, "that does not mean the United States is withdrawing from the JCPOA."
-That nuance may be an attempt to avoid blame for blowing up an agreement that took the US, Iran, China, Russia, France, the UK, the EU and Germany almost two years to reach.

-Technically, decertifying the deal would kick decisions to Congress, which has 60 days to determine whether to reimpose nuclear related sanctions on Iran.
-"What happens next is significantly in Congress' hands," Haley said.
+A congressional aide, speaking on condition of anonymity to discuss Haley's speech, said that if the President chose not to certify Iran's compliance, "they would need to be very clear with Congress about what Iran has done to not deserve certification."

+"Thus far, at least to us, there has been no evidence produced.
+Just all the innuendo in the press and from the President himself," the aide said.

+But Senate foreign relations chairman Bob Corker of Tennessee said that Haley was merely describing mechanisms of the certification law that Congress passed.

+"That's the way the legislation is written, that under certain circumstances it comes Back to the House and Senate," Corker said.
+"I didn't think it was anything groundbreaking in what she said."
-The former South Carolina governor made clear that her speech wasn't meant to be a signal.

-"I'm not going to prejudge in any way what the President is going to decide next month," she said.
+The former South Carolina governor denied that her speech was meant as a signal of what's to come.
+"I'm not going to prejudge in any way what the President is going to decide next month," Haley said.
 "While I have discussed it with him, I do not know what decision he will make.
 It is his decision to make, and his alone."

 Still, she crystallized the message that administration officials and those close to the White House have been conveying in recent months.
 "The entire world thinks the JCPOA is untouchable," Haley said, "but it's not."